MCP HubMCP Hub

 Running with Docker

-A Docker workflow avoids local Node.js setup.
-Use the official Docker image:
+A Docker-based workflow avoids local Node.js setup.
+A ready-to-run Docker image is available:

 docker run -it --rm -p 8000:8000 supercorp/supergateway \